Monday, March 3, 2008

-Whatever happened to Rameses history is not entirely clear however ancient papyrus' tell us that the plot was discovered and those found guilty would have faced a death by impalement with exceptions of the most senior conspirators who like the Prince were allowed to commit suicide.
+Whatever happened to Ramses history is not entirely clear however ancient papyrus' tell us that the plot was discovered and those found guilty would have faced a death by impalement with exceptions of the most senior conspirators who like the prince were allowed to commit suicide.

 A thirty-one-hundred-year-old court document says that the prince was allowed to commit suicide and no further harm came to him.
 I would like to point out in the case of "Unknown man E" that having a ritually unclean sheepskin laid on top, and buried in a coffin without a name or the needed spells for his well being in the afterlife represents further harm.

 As time erodes the inscription so erodes the memory of but a few notables and his could end up being some other just as colourful character from the New Kingdom who's identity is now lost to history.
 Each kings court would have how many courtiers ?

 Just to mention some of the most important.